FROM EGO

 Helen Hamblin

 Helen Hamblin is an artist and visual documentarian whose work bridges world events, storytelling and spiritual reflection.
-A lifelong traveler and learner, she draws on a background in political science, journalism, interior design and years as a New York City public school teacher, paths that deepened her understanding of culture, power structures and the human capasity for transformation.
+A lifelong traveler and learner, she draws on a background in political science, journalism, interior design and years as a New York City public school teacher, paths that deepened her understanding of culture, power structures and the human capacity for transformation.

 Let’s Connect: